HOMEPAGE

 FOSSILS ECHINODERMS ASTEROIDS TERMINOLOGY REFERENCES LINKS

-Valettaster occelatus
+Valettaster ocellatus

 An unusual asteroid of the White Chalk, with a domed, cushion-shaped body.
 The ossicles are very distinctive; trapezoid in cross section, with fine, radiating ridges on the broad, flat apex of the upper surface and complex pits and furrows around the sloped sides.
 Articulated remains are scarce but isolated ossicles are common.
-Formerly known as Tholaster occelatus.
+Formerly known as Tholaster ocellatus.
 The similar Valettaster argus is smaller and its ossicles are generally less flattened and lacking the flat upper surface.
-On the whole, V. argus is close to how juvenile individuals of V. occelatus might be expected to appear.
+On the whole, V. argus is close to how juvenile individuals of V. ocellatus might be expected to appear.

 A B